Click Here To Schedule A Consultation

 What is the best treatment for saggy jowls?

 The newest generation, the Thermage FLX, is equipped with AccuREP technology that allows it to deliver incredibly precise, controlled pulses of radiofrequency energy for enhanced skin-tightening results.
 One of the reasons that Thermage is so popular is its accessibility.
-There is no recovery time and no discomfort or preparation for Thermage skin tightening and can be performed on any body part in just one hour.
+There is no recovery time, discomfort, or preparation for Thermage skin tightening, and it can be performed on any body part in just one hour.
 However, there are times when non-invasive methods may not yield enough results.
-When there is an excess amount of loose skin, either in the jowls of the neck, then non-invasive skin tightening or dermal fillers may not be enough to remedy the skin sagging and a traditional surgical neck lift may be needed.
+When there is an excess amount of loose skin, either in the jowls of the neck, then non-invasive skin tightening or dermal fillers may not be enough to remedy the skin sagging, and a traditional surgical neck lift may be needed.
 In these cases, Dr. Green will refer you to a board-certified plastic surgeon for a surgical facelift or neck lift.

 Is a liquid facelift worth it?